.png)

 -

-Leaving twigs, leaves, and other organic "debris" in place whenever possible to feed pollinator larvae and build soil health;
+Leaving twigs, leaves, and other organic "debris" in place whenever possible to feed and shelter insect larvae and build soil health;

 -